nklimovych/aws-snapcloud/README.md

 **SnapCloud** is a web application designed to streamline image management using AWS S3 and Rekognition services.
-It enables users to upload, store, and share images, as well as search for images based on detected labels.
+It enables users to upload, store, and share images, as well as search for images based on detected tags.

 ### Features:

 - **Upload Images**: Upload images to cloud with a simple interface.
-- **Label Cloud**: Visualize the most common labels associated with uploaded images in a tag cloud format.
+- **Label Cloud**: Visualize the most common tags associated with uploaded images in a tag cloud format.
-- **Search by custom label**: Search for images by entering custom labels in the search bar.
+- **Search by custom tag**: Search for images by entering custom tags in the search bar.
 - **Image Downloading**: Click on any image to open a modal preview with options to download the image.